gcburt/Notes/09 Closures, Passing functions into functions.md

 ## 🧠 What Is a Closure?

-"Closures are self-contained blocks of functionality that can be passed around and used in your code.
+> "Closures are self-contained blocks of functionality that can be passed around and used in your code.
 Closures in Swift are similar to blocks in C and Objective-C and to lambdas in other programming languages."

-Basically, they're unnamed functions.
+🔍 In simple terms: **Closures are unnamed functions.**

 ```swift
 let greetClosure = {
     print("Hello, User!")
 }
 ```

+You can also assign regular functions to variables using type annotations:

 ```swift
 func greetFunction() {
     print("Hello, User!")